 Tickets cost €8 per adult, €4 per child or student, and €6 for a senior.
 However, the admission fees are half-price until December 2020 due to COVID-19 restrictions.

 Pre-booking is essential during this period and can be booked by phone at 062 61437.
-Be sure to check out one of the most beautiful sights in all of Ireland.
+Be sure to check out one of the most spectacular tourist attractions in all of Ireland.

 The Rock of Cashel is one of the most incredible historical sites in Ireland.
 With origins as a centre of power stretching back as far as the 4th and 5th century, it gives an insight into Ireland’s fascinating past.

 Who is buried at the Rock of Cashel?

 It is said that King Cormac’s brother, Tadhg, is buried here.